 Our campus is located on 126 beautiful acres, housing wonderful facilities, and is located amidst some of the finest hiking, skiing, boating and camping terrain in the world.
 Three major metropolitan areas are available to you as a student with the PLU School of Nursing located in Tacoma, 40 minutes from Seattle and 30 minutes from the historic state capitol of Olympia.
 PLU is only two hours from Portland and about 60 miles from Mount Rainier National Park.
 Being in or near these cities insures the best and most modern clinical facilities for our student learning and faculty development.

 We admit two classes of undergraduates per year, one in the fall and one in the spring.
 Students admitted to our undergraduate program include transfer students from community colleges and other universities, as well as PLU students beginning as freshmen.
-Our undergraduate program is tailored to the generic baccalaureate student pursuing the BSN, the LPN pursuing the BSN, and the RN pursuing the MSN, but who does not have a BSN degree.
+Our undergraduate program is tailored to the generic baccalaureate student pursuing the BSN, the LPN pursuing the BSN, and the bachelor's-prepared RN pursuing the MSN without a BSN degree.
 The distinctiveness of each of these three groups is recognized and supported equitably and appropriately.

 The Entry-Level Master of Science in Nursing pathway is an accelerated program designed for the student with a prior non-nursing baccalaureate degree to gain RN licensure and complete the MSN degree in 27 months of study.
 The Dual Master of Science in Nursing and Master of Business Administration degree is designed to prepare practicing nurses for high-level careers in management and administration.